NexisOS/.github/profile/README.md

 ## 🐧 Overview

 This is a free and open-source Linux distribution that blends the philosophies and strengths of NixOS and Artix Linux.
-It is designed for users who value transparency, control, and reproducibility—offering a systemd-free experience with a fully declarative approach to configuration and package management.
+It is designed for users who value transparency, control, and reproducibility, offering a systemd-free experience with a fully declarative approach to configuration and package management.

 At the core of this distribution is a strictly declarative package manager, inspired by Nix flakes, but with a more opinionated and streamlined design.
 Rather than supporting imperative package installation or multiple configuration styles, this system embraces one clear way to manage packages: declaratively through TOML files.
 This choice prioritizes simplicity, consistency, and reproducibility.

-Unlike traditional distros that host their own package repositories—which can become a maintenance burden over time—this system adopts a "captain of your own ship" philosophy.
+Unlike traditional distros that host their own package repositories which can become a maintenance burden over time.
+This system adopts a "captain of your own ship" philosophy.
 Users are empowered and expected to define and manage their own "flake" sources and configurations.
 This avoids the complexity and sustainability challenges of centralized package hosting.

 Security is a key priority.
-The distribution comes with ClamAV (antivirus) and Suricata (intrusion detection/prevention system) preconfigured with sensible defaults, helping users deploy secure systems out of the box.
+The distribution comes with ClamAV (antivirus) and Suricata (IDS/IPS) preconfigured with sensible defaults, helping users deploy secure systems out of the box.

 ---